 - Put the apples in a small to medium baking dish.
-Mix the melted butter or coconut oil together and then dump it on the apples.
+Mix the melted butter or coconut oil and cinnamon together and then dump it on the apples.
 Toss well to coat all the apples evenly with the cinnamon mixture.

 - Bake in the preheated oven until the apples are soft, about 20-30 minutes.
 Stir once during the baking time.
 Enjoy!

 *All of the sugar listed in the nutrition facts is naturally occurring sugar from the apples.
 There is 0 added sugar in this recipe.